ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:bc061bf4aa
 ## Exercise 7

-In this exercise, we will fit a regression model.
+In this exercise, we will fit our regression models to predict movie revenue.
+We will also print the cross-validated correlation between the predicted values and true revenue, and determine the more important variables from the random forests regression fit.

 *** =instructions

-- We will now fit our regression models to predict movie revenue.
-From our imports at the top, we can define the regression model objects and fit them using cross_val_predict.
-We will print the total correlation between the predicted values and true revenue.
+- Call an instance of `LinearRegression()`, and store as `linear_regression`.
+- Call an instance of `RandomForestRegressor()` with `max_depth=4` and, `random_state=0`, and store as `forest_regression`.
+- Using both classifiers, call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `regression_outcome` with 10 cross-validation folds.
+    - Store the predictions as `linear_regression_predicted` and `forest_regression_predicted`, respectively.
+- Call `pearsonr()` to compare the accuracy of `regression_outcome` and your cross-validated predictions.
+How well do these perform?
+- Code is provided below to inspect which variables appear to be the most important for predicting profitability according to the random forest model.
+Which variables are most important?

 *** =hint
+- This exercise makes heavy use of `sklearn` functions.
+Feel free to consult its manuals for help.
+-

 *** =pre_exercise_code
 ```{python}